 - Age: wrinkles appear during menopause or between 40 and 50 years of age – the tissue slackens.

-- Constipation: in men, this is one of the main factors for pelvic floor deterioration.
+- ConstipationIn men, this is one of the main factors in the deterioration of the pelvic floor.
 Repeated squeezing puts stress on the pelvic floor.

 - Severe overweight